-Scheduled Actions manage background tasks in WooCommerce order notifications, and payment processing.
-Understanding and managing these can help your WooCommerce store run efficiently, preventing issues like missed order updates or delayed customer emails.
+Scheduled actions manage background tasks related to WooCommerce order notifications and payment processing.
+Gaining a clear understanding of these actions can help your store run more efficiently, and prevent issues — such as missed order updates or delayed customer emails.

-You can find scheduled actions under WooCommerce > Status > Scheduled Actions.
+You can find all scheduled actions in your store’s WP Admin dashboard under WooCommerce > Status > Scheduled Actions.

-The free WP Crontrol plugin is a helpful tool for viewing, triggering, and troubleshooting Cron events.
+WP Crontrol is a free, helpful tool for viewing, triggering, and troubleshooting cron events.

 Action Scheduler